fcaspe/fcaspe.github.io/_pages/thesis.md

 ## Audio Examples

-You can access to the audio examples at the corresponding website:
+You can access the audio examples at the corresponding website:

 [DDX7 paper website](/ddx7)